SafeMoon V2 (SFM) Price Hits $0.0002 on Exchanges

-SafeMoon V2 (SFM) traded down 1.7% against the dollar during the 24 hour period ending at 20:00 PM Eastern on June 12th.
-SafeMoon V2 has a market capitalization of $99.04 million and $1.07 million worth of SafeMoon V2 was traded on exchanges in the last 24 hours.
-One SafeMoon V2 token can now be bought for approximately $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
-During the last week, SafeMoon V2 has traded down 15.7% against the dollar.
+SafeMoon V2 (SFM) traded up 0.5% against the US dollar during the 1-day period ending at 19:00 PM Eastern on June 15th.
+SafeMoon V2 has a market capitalization of $96.56 million and approximately $983,752.07 worth of SafeMoon V2 was traded on exchanges in the last day.
+One SafeMoon V2 token can now be bought for about $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
+In the last week, SafeMoon V2 has traded 12.1% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.